Overview of New Zealand and Latin American Honey Sectors

 Locally, Kiwi honey-lovers are finding the revered spread less affordable for their own household consumption.
 As global demand drives honey prices up, more of the liquid gold gets shipped off New Zealand shores to its trade partners’ kitchen cupboards.

-Where Latin American honey comes in
+Where Latin American honey exports come in

 CountryValue of honey exports ($US)Percentage of total exports